adesso-as-a-service/https-scan/README.md

 The sql-database consists of:
 * a table containing the scan settings for each scan (link),
 * a table containing all domains and their current status (link),
-* a table to log unreachable domains,
+* a table to log unreachable domains (link),
 * and one table per scan-api (two in case of the ssllabs-scan) (link).

 The meaning of the entries for each table column can be found in the README for each api.
+A more in depth explanation can be found [here]().

 ## Structure